top of page

 Renee Melges

-Renee Melges is an experienced Clinical Psychologist who can support with anxiety, including generalised anxiety disorder, obsessive compulsive disorder, PTSD and panic disorders among many other anxiety related presentations.
+Renee Melges is an experienced Clinical Psychologist who can support with anxiety, including Generalised Anxiety Disorder, Obsessive Compulsive Disorder, PTSD and Panic Disorder among many other anxiety related presentations.

 bottom of page